KAI-EN butoh artist, based in Stockholm, Sweden

 Since its origins as an avant-garde movement in Tokyo in the late 50s, with one of the founders, Tatsumi Hijikata, as the most influential choreographer, butoh has challenged western as well as traditional Japanese aesthetics and has had a great impact on contemporary art and dance.

-Butoh is (still) radical - not only because it challenges our conception of beauty or normality - as it is often described as ”grotesque”, etc - but rather because, through its intense examination of the bodily experience, on a very deep level it explores the conditions of our existence in this world.
+Butoh is still radical - not only because it challenges our conception of beauty - as it is often described as ”grotesque” etc - but rather because, through its intense examination of the bodily experience, on a very deep level it explores the conditions of our existence in this world.

 Photo © Björnola Lind and KAI-EN Butoh Company 2014